ibitcy/react-ui-forms/README.md

 var UIFormMessageType = require('react-valid-form');
 ```

-Also use css in a lib folder in:
+Also use css and images in a public folder in:

 ```
-node_modules/react-video-seek-slider/lib/inputs.css
+node_modules/react-valid-form/public/....
 ```

 ## How to use